3-3-3 Rule for Dogs Explained

 Author: Debi McKee

-What is the 3-3-3 rule when adopting a dog?
+What is the 3-3-3 Rule for Dogs?

 The 3-3-3 rule is a general guideline that represents the phases of a rescue dog or common milestones your new dog will go through… it is the first 3 days, 3 weeks, and 3 months after bringing your dog home from the shelter.

-If you’ve ever started a new job or moved to a new school, you know the feeling of being in an unfamiliar place, new surroundings, new people, new rules.
+If you’ve ever started a new job or moved to a new school, you know the feeling of being in an unfamiliar place, new surroundings, new people, and new rules.
 This is how your dog feels as they adjust to their new home.

 Download this 3-3-3 rule poster along with other great adoption resources in the Rescue Dogs 101 From Rescue to Home – Your Survival Kit

-Before you read the details of the 3 days, 3 weeks, and 3 months of the 3-3-3 rule of dogs, please keep in mind that this is a guideline.
+Please note that this is a guideline.
 The time your dog needs to adjust is as unique as they are.

 small white and tan dog looking scared

-Due to the stress potty accidents may occur.
+Due to the stress, potty accidents may occur.
 During this time, they might hide or be very cautious around you and your family.
 Alternatively, they might test boundaries to see what they can get away with, similar to a teenager.

 • Feeling overwhelmed